craftcms/docs/docs/getting-started-tutorial/configure/editing.md

 ### Matrix

 You can grab the handle <Icon kind="move" /> in the upper-right corner of any matrix block to re-order them.
-Each block has a <Icon kind="settings" /> menu just to the left of its handle containing options to move, delete, or disable the block, as well as insert new blocks between existing ones:
+Each block has a <Icon kind="settings" /> menu (just to the left of its handle) containing options to move, delete, or disable the block, as well as insert new blocks between existing ones:

 ![](../images/matrix-menu.png)

 ### Publishing

-Craft will generate slugs based on the entry’s title.
-Based on the _Blog_ section’s **URI Format** (`blog/{slug}`), the slug ends up as part of the entry’s public URL.
-The slug can be edited at the top of the sidebar
+For new entries, Craft will generate slugs based on the entry’s title.
+Our _Blog_ section’s **URI Format** (`blog/{slug}`) incorporates that slug, meaning it will appear as part of the entry’s public URL.
+If you wish to edit the slug manually, it appears at the top of the sidebar.

-You can set **Post Date** to a future date/time to have it appear then, and optionally add an **Expiry Date** to have it disappear later.
-You can always flip _Enabled_ off and know the post will be hidden publicly, regardless of other settings.
+You can set an entry’s **Post Date** to be in the future to prevent it from being available on the front-end, and optionally add an **Expiry Date** to have it disappear, later.
+You can always turn off the **Enabled** switch to be certain the post will be hidden publicly, regardless of other settings.

 ![](../images/entry-meta.png)

 ### Previewing

 Choosing **View** from the header opens the entry in a new tab—even if it isn’t enabled.
-In this case, Craft generates get a private, temporary—but sharable—URL.
+In this case, Craft generates get a private, temporary (but sharable) URL.

 If you were to click this button right now, you’d get something that looks like this: